 SCO is still trying to sue their way to solvency.
 I suppose it was silly to think that this was done and over.
 SCO is still insisting that Novell sold them rights to Unix.

+But here we are a year later and they are still insisting that they were wronged.
 All I can say is that I sincerely hope not.
 I hope that another judge confirms that they never bought Unix.

 Meanwhile, over at Groklaw, PJ thinks that she's found new evidence that SCO released Unix code to the world.
 As wonderful as that would be, she didn't find that at all.
 All she found is some old Ransom Love junk that announced his intention to release code - and even at that, his intention was clouded with all sorts of waffling about what kind of licenses might apply if and when it ever was released.
 Shortly after that, Ransom was gone and Daryl McBride took the reins.
 There was scant talk of releasing code after that.

 With luck, this could be nearing the final end for SCO.
 I say that not just out of anger over their IBM/Linux lawsuit, but also because even without that, they richly deserved their ignominious fate.
 This was a poorly managed company that went from strength to weakness by their own bad decisions.
 One of the most ironic examples was their failure to provide a low cost hobbyist version of Unix.
 They eventually did so, but that was long after Linux Torvalds, unable to afford the Unix OS he wanted, decided to write his own.
 We are fortunate that SCO was greedy or indifferent: our world is a better place thanks to Linux.